Juliet Peter

 Judith Eleanor Jane Cowan (née Peter, 18 September 1915 – 12 January 2010), generally known as Juliet Peter, was a New Zealand artist, potter, and printmaker.
-Her husband Roy Cowan was also a well-known New Zealand potter, printmaker and illustrator.
+Her husband Roy Cowan was also a well-known New Zealand potter, printmaker, and illustrator.

 Early life

-Peter was born at Anama in rural Mid Canterbury in 1915, and growing up on a farm there she did not receive a formal education.
+Peter was born at Anama in rural Mid Canterbury in 1915, and growing up on a farm there, she did not receive a formal education.
 Her mother was Violet Peter (1875–1926), the eldest child of the surveyor, photographer, explorer, farmer, and entomologist Edward Sealy (1839–1903) from Timaru.
 Her father was Charles James Peter (born 1867; died in Pape'ete, Tahiti, 5 April 1928), a son of William Spence Peter (1818–1891) who lived at Anama and served as a member of the Legislative Council.
-During the 1920s, Peter's life was disrupted by the death of her mother and illness of her father; which led to the selling of the family farm and relocation of her family to England.
+During the 1920s, Peter's life was disrupted by the death of her mother and the illness of her father, which led to the selling of the family farm and relocation of her family to England.
 Peter returned to New Zealand with her sister after her family faced financial strain in the 1930s, and attended the Canterbury College School of Art at the suggestion of an aunt.
 At the college, she was greatly influenced by her tutor Francis Shurrock.
 She completed a diploma in painting in 1939.

-While Peter was attending, the School of Arts had a focus on the 19th century, which did not appeal to her, and she found the library to be old and out-dated.
-In contrast Peter described the Christchurch art scene as "lively", and said that a travelling Canadian exhibition organised by Arthur Lismer "provided an absolute window into another way of doing things" and "had a profound influence on us all, on everybody."
+While Peter was attending, the School of Arts had a focus on the 19th century, which did not appeal to her, and she found the library to be old and outdated.
+In contrast, Peter described the Christchurch art scene as "lively", and said that a travelling Canadian exhibition organised by Arthur Lismer "provided an absolute window into another way of doing things" and "had a profound influence on us all, on everybody."

-DuringWorld War II she joined the New Zealand Women's Land Army and also worked as an illustrator for the army's education unit.
+During World War II, she joined the New Zealand Women's Land Army and also worked as an illustrator for the army's education unit.

-In 1947 she started working for the Department of Education in their School Publication branch as an illustrator.
-In 1952 she married potter Roy Cowan.
+In 1947, she started working for the Department of Education in their School Publication branch as an illustrator.
+In 1952, she married potter Roy Cowan.